3dgeo-heidelberg/vapc/how_to.md

     "hitObjectId":"mode"
     }
 ```
-Warning: mode is currently only implemented with a significantly slower method.
+*Warning: mode is currently only implemented with a significantly slower method.
+This is an open issue and will be fixed.

-### For the computatino of new attributes
+### For the computation of new attributes
 the following options exist:

 #### Indices: